-The Bushfire Management Plan had been prepared and response to fires including assessment, control and cleanup, will generally be guided by the NSW Rural Fire Service (RFS).
-RFS response capability includes three fully equipped brigades in the region (Wamboyne, Clear Ridge and Blow Clear).
-The Emergency Services Co-operation Agreement (Memorandum of Understanding) between Barrick and the NSW RFS is in the final draft stage and is planned to be signed by 1st quarter 2006.
+The Bushfire Management Plan has been prepared with response to fires including assessment, control and cleanup, generally to be guided by the NSW Rural Fire Service.
+Response capability available in the Cowal Gold Project area includes three brigades in the region (Wamboyne, Clear Ridge and Blow Clear).
+The Emergency Services Co-operation Agreement (Memorandum of Understanding) between Barrick and the NSW Fire Brigades is awaiting final signature by NSW Rural Fire Service.

-The established Emergency Response Team has been engaged in bushfire training, hazard reduction, firebreak construction and reduction of fuel loads at the CGP site.
+The established Barrick Emergency Response Team has been engaged in bushfire training with Cowal Gold Project personnel involved in hazard reduction, fire-break construction and reduction of fuel loads.